-with significant stakes is a strength, our experiments feature three notable differences: standardized and controlled experiments with objective measures of success, reduced selection effects, and the elimination of fear of retaliation or reputation effects.
+standardized and controlled experiments with objective measures of success, reduced selection effects, and the elimination of fear of retaliation or reputation effects.

 Our study is also closely related to Chen and Chen's (2011) work on organizational teambuilding.
 They demonstrated that electronic communication before a game led to more cooperative equilibria, attributing this to induced altruism.
 As in our experiment, their subjects communicated without knowing about the game they would later play.
-However, our experiments differ in three ways: subjects spoke face-to-face, communicated without any agenda (thus "small talk"), and we explicitly measured changes in both beliefs and preferences.
+However, our experiments differ in three ways: our subjects spoke "face-to-face" via video chat, communicated without any agenda (thus "small talk"), and we explicitly measured changes in both beliefs and preferences.